Skip to main content

 1791

-Detail of a printed book shows a title page with text in Latin.
+Detail of a printed book shows a full-page colored illustration of a plant with insects on it.
+On the opposite page, text in Latin is visible.

 • Show More